-If the revolutionary party agitates for the suppression of Social Democratic or other reformist formations, it will be a thousand times more difficult to maintain freedom of tendencies and toleration of factions within its own ranks.
+If the revolutionary party agitates for the suppression of social democratic or other reformist formations, it will be a thousand times more difficult to maintain freedom of tendencies and toleration of factions within its own ranks.
 The political heterogeneity of the working class would then inevitably tend to reflect itself within the single party.

-Thus, the real alternative is not: either freedom for those with a genuine socialist programme (who ideologically and programmatically support the soviet system) or freedom for all political parties.
-The real choice is: either genuine workers' democracy with the right of the toiling masses to elect whomever they want to the Soviets, and freedom of political organization of all those elected (including those who do not ideologically support the soviet system), or a decisive restriction of the political rights of the working class itself, with all the consequences flowing therefrom.
+Thus, the real alternative is not either freedom for those with a genuine socialist programme (who ideologically and programmatically support the soviet system) or freedom for all political parties.
+The real choice is: either genuine workers' democracy with the right of the toiling masses to elect whomever they want to the soviets and freedom of political organisation of all those who abide by the soviet constitution in practice (including those who do not ideologically support the soviet system), or a decisive restriction of these political rights of the working class itself, with all the consequences flowing there from.
 Systematic restriction of political parties leads to systematic restriction of freedom within the revolutionary vanguard party itself.

-When we say that we are in favour of a legalization of all soviet parties, i.e., all parties of which members are elected into the Soviets by the workers and peasants themselves, this does not imply that we in any case underestimate the political confusion, errors, and even partial defeats which the propagation of wrong programs and alien class influences upon the toiling masses by such parties could and will provoke under conditions of the dictator ship of the proletariat.
-Even more obviously do we not call upon the workers to build parties upon the basis of what we consider wrong programs, platforms, or policies, nor do we advocate the creation of such parties.
-We only state that the artificial administrative suppression of such parties-artificial inasmuch as they continue to reflect currents among the masses even if they are legally suppressed-far from reducing these dangers, increases them.
-The political, ideological, and cultural homogenization of the working class, bringing the great majority of its members up to the point where they are capable of substituting a free community of self- administered citizens to the survival of a state machine (i.e., able to achieve the building of socialism and the withering away of the state) is a gigantic historical task.
+When we say that we are in favour of a legalisation of all soviet parties, i.e. of those that abide by the soviet constitution in practice, this does not imply that we in any case underestimate the political confusion, errors, and even partial defeats which the propagation of wrong programmes and alien class influences upon the toiling masses by such parties could and will provoke under conditions of the dictatorship of the proletariat.
+Even more obviously do we not call upon the workers to build parties upon the basis of what we consider wrong programmes, platforms, or policies, nor do we advocate the creation of such parties.
+We only state that the artificial administrative suppression of such parties - artificial inasmuch as they continue to reflect currents among the masses even if they are legally suppressed - far from reducing these dangers, increases them.
+The political, ideological, and cultural homogenisation of the working class, bringing the great majority of its members up to the point where they are capable of substituting a free community of self-administered citizens to the survival of a state machine (i.e., able to achieve the building of socialism and the withering away of the state) is a gigantic historical task.
 It is not only linked to obvious material preconditions.
-It involves also a specific political training.
-Historical experience confirms that outside of conditions of genuine workers' democracy, this pro cess can only be retarded or even stopped and reversed, as it obviously has been in the USSR.
-And historical experience has also confirmed that no genuine workers' democracy is possible without freedom to form a multiple party system.
+It involves also a specific political training: "The existence of critically-minded people, opponents, dissidents, discontented and reactionary elements, gives the revolution life and strength.
+The confrontation of differences and polemics develop 'the ideological and political muscles' of the people.
+It is a permanent form of exercising, an antidote to paralysis and to passivity."
+(Tomas Borge Speaks, Granma, weekly French edition, October 7, 1984)